xtyangpsp/SeisGo/README.md

 Make sure you have a working Anaconda installed.
 This step is required to have all dependencies installed for the package.
 You can also manually install the listed packages **without** creating the `seispy` environment OR if you already have these packages installed. **The order of the following commands MATTERS.**

 ```
-$ conda create -n seispy -c conda-forge jupyter numpy scipy pandas python=3.7 obspy basemap
+$ conda create -n seispy -c conda-forge jupyter numpy scipy pandas python=3.7 obspy basemap mpi4py
 $ conda activate seispy
 ```

-The `jupyter` and `basemap` packages are not needed, if you don't plan to run the acompanied Jupyter notebooks under **notebooks**.
+The `jupyter` and `basemap` packages are not required, if you don't plan to run the accompanied Jupyter notebooks in **notebooks** directory. `mip4py` is required if you want to run parallel scripts stored in **scripts** directory.

 2. Download `seispy`